michaeldallariva/MichkaMC/README.md

 ## What it is

-MichkaMC (Michka Mail and Chat) is a privacy-first Android client that puts your email, private messaging, calendar, to-dos and contacts in one app, and keeps all of it encrypted at rest with a key only you can unlock.
-The chat is fully end-to-end encrypted and routes through a zero-knowledge relay you can self-host, so no server ever sees your messages.
+MichkaMC (Michka Mail and Chat) is a privacy-first Android client that puts your email, private messaging, calendar, to-dos, contacts and a secure password vault in one app, and keeps all of it encrypted at rest with a key only you can unlock.
+Email can be end-to-end encrypted with OpenPGP, and the chat is fully end-to-end encrypted and routes through a zero-knowledge relay you can self-host, so no server ever sees your messages.
 The interface is Material 3 with light and dark themes and a smooth Compose UI.

+A companion **desktop app for Windows and Linux** is also available, adding a rich notes workspace and sharing the same encryption and the same chat relay, so it interoperates with the Android app.

 ## Features